 In June 2016, NASA and UAESA signed a framework agreement to cooperate on aeronautics research and exploration and to use airspace and outer space for peaceful purposes.
 The scope of the agreement covers space science, operational Earth observation and Earth science, aeronautics, space operations and exploration, education, technology, and safety and mission assurance.

 Under the framework, the agencies also signed an Implementing Arrangement to formalize cooperation in the exploration of Mars.
 The arrangement establishes a joint steering group to guide discussions about potential future projects that contribute to the exploration of Mars.
 There was also a human spaceflight agreement signed by NASA and UAESA leadership in October 2018, further deepening bilateral cooperation.

-Sir Richard Branson has been in partnership with Abu Dhabi investors since 2009, when Aabar Investments, the Abu Dhabi government-backed investment company, took a stake in Virgin Galactic, his space venture.
-According Branson, Aabar has a 35 percent stake in the business, valued at about $300 million.
-In 2014, Branson and Abu Dhabi investors had initiated discussions regarding the possible opening of a spaceport in Abu Dhabi.
+Sir Richard Branson has been working with Abu Dhabi investors since 2009, when Aabar Investments, the Abu Dhabi government-backed investment company, took a stake in Virgin Galactic, his space venture.
+According to Branson, Aabar has a 35% stake in the business, valued at about $300 million.
+In 2014, Branson and Abu Dhabi investors initiated discussions regarding the possible opening of a spaceport in Abu Dhabi.
 In the interim, UAE officials have indicated this project will help the emirate develop its nascent space sector.